 Projects are to be led or supported by a Project Sponsor (e.g., BART, local jurisdictions, Metropolitan Planning Organizations, County Transportation Authorities).
-Figure 1 shows the steps in the process to advance a Project are described in greater detail below, and consist of the following:
+Figure 1 shows the steps in the process to advance Project Evaluation are described in greater detail below, and consist of the following:

-- Policy assessment and project definition: The policy assessment and definition include an initial evaluation of the strategic opportunity by assessing a project's consistency with relevant BART, regional, and federal policy and guidance (e.g., BART's Transit-Oriented Development Guidelines, Metropolitan Transportation Commission's Transit-Oriented Communities Policy, and Federal Transit Administration's Capital Investment Grant Program). - ii.
-Memorandum of understanding (MOU): For projects that are consistent with the initial policy assessment, the Project Sponsor shall enter into an MOU with BART and relevant regional funding body to fund and complete a business case assessment on the proposed project. - iii.
-Business case assessment: Each business case assessment will be an iterative analysis that consists of four cases, two of which (Strategic and Economic Cases) relate to the rationale for pursuing a project, and two of which (Financial and Deliverability and Operations Cases) relate to project implementation.
-The level of detail increases over time in relationship to the project development (see Figure 1).
+- i.
+Project Initiation: Project initiation includes the project definition, policy assessment, and an initial evaluation of the strategic opportunity by assessing a project's consistency with relevant BART, regional, and federal policy and guidance (e.g., BART's Transit-Oriented Development Guidelines, Metropolitan Transportation Commission's Transit-Oriented Communities Policy, and Federal Transit Administration's Capital Investment Grant Program, among others).
+For projects that are consistent with the initial policy assessment, the Project Sponsor shall enter into an MOU with BART and relevant regional funding body to fund and complete a business case assessment on the proposed project. - ii.
+Business Case Process: Each business case assessment will be an iterative analysis that consists of four cases, two of which (Strategic and Economic Cases) relate to the rationale for pursuing a project, and two of which (Financial and Deliverability and Operations Cases) relate to project implementation.
+The level of detail increases over time in relationship to the project development.
 At each decision point, the BART Board must approve the continuation of the project to the next stage.
-Projects that don't demonstrate sufficient comprehensive benefits will not advance.
+Projects that don't demonstrate sufficient comprehensive benefits will not advance. - iii.
+Project/Program Advancement: After a project has been approved for advancement under the Final Business Case, additional board actions may be required to continue advancement, such as where project cost and/or scope have changed substantively.
+After the project is operational, there may also be a review of the actual project outcomes (e.g., costs and performance to provide lessons learned).